munja777/MailApp/README.md

 # MailApp
-simple email client for all mails (not only gmail)
+Simple email client for all mails (not only Gmail)

 For Gmail first turn on less-secure applications: https://myaccount.google.com/lesssecureapps